 Within two years, Hiyaw graduated to his own space with a staff of nine.
 Taste of Ethiopia can now be found in over fifteen stores in New York City, including Dean and Deluca, Fairway Markets and online at Fresh Direct and Amazon Fresh.

 HBK Incubates is open to all food entrepreneurs.
-We are well-suited to caterers, specialty food makers, recipe testers, restaurants doing training and menu development, meal delivery businesses and many other types of businesses.
+We are well-suited to caterers, specialty food makers, meal delivery companies and many other types of businesses.